torproject/tor/doc/HACKING/CodingStandardsRust.md

 foo = { version = "1.0.0", default-features = false }
 ```

+Next, run `scripts/maint/updateRustDependencies.sh`.
+Review the changes
-Next, run `/scripts/maint/updateRustDependencies.sh`.
-Then, go into
+to src/rust/Cargo.lock before proceeding.
+Then, go into src/ext/rust
-`src/ext/rust` and commit the changes to the `tor-rust-dependencies`
+and commit the changes with `git add --all; git commit`.
+Push the commit
-repo.
+to the tor-rust-dependencies repo.
+After the commit is merged upstream,
+run: `git submodule update --remote`, then
+`git add src/ext/rust/ src/rust/Cargo.lock && git commit`.

  Documentation
 ---------------